Entitled: The Rise and Fall of the House of York: Content

 Lownie claims Andrew and Sarah had both met Jeffrey Epstein prior to 1999, despite Andrew's claims to the contrary.
-He also raises the possibility of Epstein passing information on Andrew and his other high-profile friends to Mossad, Saudi Arabian authorities and Muammar Gaddafi's Libyan intelligence services.
+He also raises the possibility of Epstein passing information on Andrew and his other high-profile friends to Russia, Mossad, Saudi Arabian authorities and Muammar Gaddafi's Libyan intelligence services.
 Included in these references to Jeffrey Epstein was the claim he had an intimate relationship with Melania Trump (née Knauss) a year before she began dating Donald Trump.
 Among other topics discussed are Andrew's sexual habits, including a trip to Thailand that involved more than 10 women a day going to his hotel room over the course of his 4-day stay.
-Lownie also recounts an incident involving Andrew reprimanding a palace employee for not using the proper name and title when referring to his grandmother Queen Elizabeth The Queen Mother and calling him a "fucking imbecile".
+Lownie also recounts an incident involving Andrew reprimanding a palace employee for not using the proper name and title when referring to his grandmother Queen Elizabeth the Queen Mother and calling him a "fucking imbecile".
 Another employee recounted how he would "explode one minute and then try to take it back the next."
 Also discussed within the book are Sarah's excessive spending habits, her debts and failed ventures.

 In the book, Lownie alleges that Andrew's father Prince Philip had an affair with Sarah's mother Susan Barrantes, later citing on a TV programme his mother-in-law, whom he claimed was a friend of Barrantes, as the source.
-The book also claims that Prince Harry, Duke of Sussex punched Andrew at a family gathering in 2013 over comments that Andrew had made about him "behind his back" and that Andrew had disparaged Harry and his wife Megan's relationship in 2017.
-Harry subsequently stated that he and Andrew "have never had a physical fight, nor did Prince Andrew ever make the comments he is alleged to have made about the Duchess of Sussex to Prince Harry".
+The book also claims that Prince Harry, Duke of Sussex punched Andrew at a family gathering in 2013 over comments that Andrew had made about him "behind his back" and that Andrew had disparaged Harry and his wife Meghan's relationship in 2017.
+A spokesperson for Harry subsequently stated that Harry and Andrew "have never had a physical fight, nor did Andrew ever make the comments he is alleged to have made about the Duchess of Sussex to Prince Harry".